mdsufz/MuDoGeR/README.md

 ![ScreenShot](https://github.com/mdsufz/MuDoGeR/blob/master/flowcharts/mudoger_outputs.jpg)

+### Using the tools individually

-In addition, MuDoGeR also sets up individual working conda environments for each of the used tools.
-Consequently, if the user wants to customize the use of any tool, you can use MuDoGeR to configure your machine and follow the instruction [here](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md).
+In addition, MuDoGeR also sets up individual working conda environments for each of the integrated tools.
+Consequently, if the user wants to customize the use of any tool, you can use MuDoGeR to configure your machine and follow the instructions [here](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md#using-the-tools-independently) to activate the relevant environments.

 ## Reading this GitHub